Nigerian Forces Killed 12 Peaceful Protesters, Amnesty Says

 Buhari’s statement said the dissolution of the SARS unit “is the first step in a set of reform policies that will deliver a police system accountable to the Nigerian people.”

-He said “police brutality needs to stop, and those responsible for acts of such dramatic violence are made accountable.”

-Guterres said he spoke with Buhari several days ago and believes he “will be able to bring things into a normal way to respect the rights of assembly of people, and to make sure that those that misbehaved are held accountable.”

-Nigeria’s violence has also drawn denunciations by foreign dignitaries and celebrities ranging from U.S. presidential candidate Joe Biden to Beyoncé.
+Nigeria’s spiraling crisis has drawn international attention, and denunciations of the violence by foreign dignitaries and celebrities, including U.N.
+Secretary-General Antonio Guterres, U.S. presidential candidate Joe Biden and Beyoncé.

+Anti-riot police are being deployed across Nigeria and security has been strengthened around correctional facilities, the inspector-general of police announced.
+On Tuesday, authorities said nearly 2,000 inmates had broken out of jail after crowds attacked two correctional facilities a day earlier.

 Associated Press journalists Bashir Adigun in Abuja, Nigeria, and Andrew Meldrum in Johannesburg, contributed.